mariuo/movieflix-backend-tests/README.md

 https://mario-movieflix.netlify.app/

-MovieFlix is a full stack web and mobile(developping) application built during the full course by [DevSuperior](https://devsuperior.com "WebSite DevSuperior").
+This project is a studies based on tests, following the TEST DRIVEN DEVELOPMENT(TDD): MovieFlix is a full stack web and mobile(developping) application built during the full course by [DevSuperior](https://devsuperior.com "WebSite DevSuperior").
 The application consists of a Catalog of Movies, Genres and Users with access levels.

 ## Layout web
 ![Web 1](https://github.com/mariuo/assets/blob/main/movieflix/web_01.png)